ianthetechie/digital-garden/content/blog/working-with-arrow-and-duckdb-in-rust.md

 I think a better explanation is probably 1) you do mostly _read_ queries, and 2) it can execute highly parallel queries.
-So far, DuckDB has been excellent for both the "analytical" and the iterative use case.
+So far, DuckDB has been excellent for both the "aggregate" and the "iterative" use case.
-I assume it's just not the best choice per se if your workload is mostly writes?
+I assume it's just not the best choice per se if your workload is a lot of single-record writes?

-## How I used it
+## How I'm using DuckDB

 Embedding DuckDB in a Rust project allowed me to deliver something with a better end-user experience, is easier to maintain,